Mindfulness and Money in Retirement

 What are Anxiety-Adjusted Returns?

-It is how behavioral finance earns its living in your own personal story.
+It is how behavioral finance earns its living in your own story.
 It is the effect behavior has on long-term investment returns.

 If you sell (even once!) at the wrong time, you may be worse off than if you never invested in the first place.
 Think about that—one behavioral miscue in 20 years can negate the benefit of participating in the growth of the American economy (which is what stock market investing is).

-How can I get the best possible returns understanding that it is only human to want to sell out at the worst possible times?
+How can I get the best possible returns, understanding that it is only human to want to sell out at the worst possible times?

 Best Possible Returns